A complex-linear reformulation of Hamilton-Jacobi theory and emergent quantum structure

-A final and potentially far-reaching aspect of the HJS embedding concerns the ratio $\theta$.
-Although unnecessary for the emergence of standard quantum mechanics, $\theta$ governs the time-reversal properties of the theory: for $\theta\neq 0$ the HJS system remains perfectly self-consistent, yet no longer time-reversal symmetric.
-From a broader physical viewpoint, such a structural asymmetry is not unnatural.
-In strongly curved spacetimes---including black-hole interiors where the roles of space and time interchange---time-reversal invariance is already broken geometrically.
-This suggests that a small but nonzero~$\theta$ may be a generic feature of nature rather than a fine-tuned exception.

-\emph{Universality of $\kappa$.} A minor but structurally important point is that, within the linearized HJS representation, consistency of the evolution requires all interacting degrees of freedom to share a common deformation parameter~$\kappa$, including both its magnitude and phase.
-If different sectors were assigned inequivalent values, the cross-couplings could no longer be assembled into a single linear complex evolution equation: the notion of a common time generator would break down, and phase coherence across species could not be maintained.
-In this sense, the universality of~$\kappa$ mirrors that of Planck's constant, not as an independent postulate, but as a structural requirement for a unified linear dynamics.
+A final structural aspect of the HJS embedding concerns the ratio $\theta={\rm Im}\,\kappa/{\rm Re}\,\kappa$.
+Although unnecessary for the emergence of standard quantum mechanics, $\theta$ parametrizes the departure from the real-$\kappa$ branch.
+For $\theta\neq 0$, the HJS system remains formally self-consistent, but no longer preserves time-reversal symmetry.
+At the structural level, unified linear HJS evolution still requires a common deformation parameter $\kappa$ across interacting sectors, including both its magnitude and its phase; otherwise the dynamics can no longer be assembled into a single universal complex evolution law.
+In this sense, the universality of $\kappa$ mirrors that of Planck's constant, not as an independent postulate, but as a structural requirement for unified linear dynamics.

-Unlike ordinary quantum effects, which depend on the overall scale $|\kappa|$ and typically require either extremely low temperatures or very high energies to become observable, the effects of $\theta$ are scale-insensitive.
-They leave linear, phase-sensitive imprints even in regimes where classical physics dominates.
-Consequently, \emph{any experiment that measures interference, phase accumulation, or probability currents---in the laboratory or in space---would in principle be sensitive to~$\theta$}.
-This includes optical and matter-wave interferometers, atomic clocks, neutron interferometry, precision gravimetry, and cavity-based phase experiments.